-Most would not argue that there is ongoing transition in how our healthcare is being delivered.
+Most would not argue that there is an ongoing transition in how our healthcare is being delivered.
 This article will examine some of these transitions as a result of breakthroughs in technology, as well as how genetic information, exercise, and diet will play an increasingly greater role.

 When medical science was first getting its start, a more holistic philosophy was taken on how to treat illness and maintain health.
-Hippocrates is often deemed the father of modern medicine, and even today the allopathic physicians (M.D.s) take the Hippocratic Oath – to do no harm to their patients.
+Hippocrates has often deemed the father of modern medicine, and even today the allopathic physicians (M.D.s) take the Hippocratic Oath – to do no harm to their patients.
 Hippocrates knew, even in 400 B.C., that the best healer of the body is the body itself.
 For the most part, the best treatment is to create a strong body and get out of the way.
 Five guiding principles used in his philosophy for treatment include:

 - Walking is man’s best medicine.

 - Know what person the disease has, rather than what disease the person has.